Main photo above shows a portion of Nottawasaga Bay (which is at the south end of Georgian Bay), located about 70 km north of my home in Tottenham.

-Photo is a view of Tottenham, ON, Canada, from the ridge to the east of the village.
+Photo (below, left) is a view of Tottenham, Ontario, Canada, from the ridge to the east of the village.
 Unfortunately, the village is in a bit of a valley -- not good for the best of communications.

 Tottenham is located about 50 km north of the city of Toronto.

 A brief history of the area that I live in :

 The hamlet of Tottenham first got its name in 1858, when it was named after Alex Totten, a pioneer in the area.
 In 1877, the Hamilton and North-Western Railway (HNWR) was built through Tottenham, causing the population to increase to 700.
 Tottenham was incorporated as a village in 1884.
 Although the HNWR railway company no longer exists,

 a section of its tracks is currently used by the South Simcoe Railway (SSR), a steam heritage railway, operating

 passenger excursions to nearby Beeton and back (see photo, above right).
 However, the main Canadian Pacific Railway (CPR) line going to western Canada passes through Tottenham, as well, although the only station in town is for the SSR.

 Tottenham is now part of a regional municipality called New Tecumseth, created in 1991, whose name is derived

 from that of the Shawnee aboriginal chief Tecumseh, who fought and died in the war of 1812 (North American theatre).

 My main amateur radio interests :